pkseniya/EmbeddingComponents/README.md

 # Analysing the Importance of LLMs Embeddings' Components on Probing Linguistic Tasks
 This repository contains the source code to reproduce experiments from the project for Skoltech Machine Learning course ([Paper](https://github.com/pkseniya/EmbeddingComponents/blob/main/paper/Analysing_the_Importance_of_LLMs_Embeddings__Components_on_Probing_Linguistic_Tasks.pdf), [Slides](https://github.com/pkseniya/EmbeddingComponents/blob/main/slides/slides.pdf)).

+Large language models (LLMs) have helped researchers to achieve tremendous results in the field of NLP.
+However, work is still being done on their interpretability, part of which is contextualized embeddings from LLMs.
+Previous works demonstrated that some dimensions in LLMs' embeddings are important to the representational quality of these embeddings for task specific knowledge.
+In this study, we analyze components' importance of LLMs by probing on simple tasks.
+Our results suggest that several embeddings' dimensions are directly responsible for definite linguistic properties.
 ## Setup
 The implementation is on python and GPU-based.
 Tested with torch 2.2.1 and 1 Tesla T4 on Google Colab.